Davidlasky/BiliGraph/Project Proposal.md

 As mentioned above, we would calculate the "effectiveness" based on number of plays, likes, and coins, as well as multiple videos from one author in other functions, so we won't include them as the input here.
 We will have helper functions that take in them as input, as well as maps between them.

-For BFS, MST algorithm and graphic visualization algorithm, we will just input our graph we create in previous functions.
+For BFS, MST algorithm and Betweeness centrality algorithm, we will just input our graph we create in previous functions.
 But we may also need helper functions (such as union find) where we may need other parameters such as vectors and maps.

 #### Function Outputs:
 For BFS traversal, it will traverse through the whole graph and we need a graph iterator.

-For the Kruskal Algorithm, it will return a minimum spanning tree, which has the "minimum effectiveness" (the minimum possible total edge weight) routes to every other node from a specific node.
+For the Kruskal Algorithm, it will return a minimum spanning tree, which has the "minimum effectiveness" (the minimum possible total edge weight) routes that connect all nodes.
 Kruskal Algorithm will be used to accomplish this result.

-For Graphic output of a graph, it will output an PNG represent the effect of join uploading.
+For Betweenness centrality, it is a measure of centrality in a graph based on shortest paths.
+So we are planning.
+Therefore, we are planning on using this algorithm to look for who is the most/least socially active author.

 #### Function Efficiency: